 With the right policies and regulatory framework, trade can be a driver of green growth, decent work, environmental protection and resilience.
 What actions can policymakers take to create enabling conditions for sustainable trade and investment?
 Which trade agreements include environmental provisions?
 How can negotiators of regional trade and investment agreements ensure that these feature sound environmental provisions?

-A lively panel discussion will be followed by an interactive Q&A session with the audience.
-Policymakers are encouraged to submit real-world policy questions before and during the webinar to feed into the discussion.
+A lively panel discussion wwas followed by an interactive Q&A session with the audience.
+Policymakers submitted real-world policy questions before and during the webinar to feed into the discussion.

 Speakers below from left to right.